oasis-open/cti-stix-elevator/README.rst

     results = elevate("stix_file.xml")
     print(results)

-The same method accept a string as an argument.
+The same method can also accept a string as an argument.

 .. code-block:: python

+    # Elevate a STIX 1.x via string
     from stix2elevator import elevate
     from stix2elevator.options import initialize_options